5 Anthropic Soils

 AM - MIXED ANTHROPIC SOILS

-Mixed Anthropic Soils occur in sites where the original soil has been disturbed by mechanical procedures such as deep ripping, lifting, flipping or recontouring (e.g. hump-and-hollowing) to improve soil characteristics such as increasing fertility, or breaking up drainage-impeding horizons (e.g. placic horizons, ortstein- or ironstone-pans).
-The original soil, if known, may be appended to the name in parentheses, for example Typic Mixed Anthropic Soil (Perch-Gley Pallic Soil).
+Mixed Anthropic Soils occur where the original soil has been disturbed by mechanical procedures such as deep ripping, lifting, flipping or recontouring (e.g. hump-and-hollowing) within (peri-)urban settings or to modify soil characteristics such as increasing fertility or breaking up drainage-impeding horizons (e.g. placic horizons, ortstein- or ironstone-pans).

 AMI